byxorna/resume/resume.md

 - Automated and simplified everything from patching, builds, deployments and decommissions
 - Lead GPFS engineer; managed 150+ node clusters, tuned for application performance
 - Designed front and back-end of large internal websites using the best tech for the job
-- Designed and managed services providing REST interfaces to MySQL, Web infrastructure
+- Designed and managed services providing REST interfaces to MySQL, Web infrastructure, and provisioning
 - Integrated other teams services into our applications for seamless experiences

 ####Voice Engineer, Voice Engineering (Core Network Engineering) - July 2010 to October 2011